OpenMPT/openmpt/README.md

      -  The pointer `*` is separated from both the type and the variable name.
      -  Use tabs for identation, spaces for formatting.
         Tabs should only appear at the very beginning of a line.
         Do not assume any particular width of the TAB character.
-Is width is important for formatting reasons, use spaces.
+If width is important for formatting reasons, use spaces.
      -  Use empty lines at will.
  -  API documentation is done with doxygen.